pixel.gif (35 bytes)

 Effective communications and the ability to work well with others are essential.
 An Associate degree is desired.
 Computer skills are essential including PowerPoint and Excel.

-Get the edge in the job interview with the Complete Interview Guide Answer questions naturally without sounding rehearsed and build confidence for the interview.
+You have the administrative professional experience and skills.
+Make a perfect presentation with the Complete Interview Guide Answer questions naturally without sounding rehearsed and be confident for your interview.

-• Answers to the toughest interview questions and situations - follow-up letters, illegal questions, salary, job history questions and more!
+• Answers to the toughest interview situations - follow-up letters, illegal questions, salary, job history questions and more!

 • How to answer and how not to answer

-Practice Interview
+Practice Executive Assistant Interview

 1. Tell us about yourself.

 Focus on the aspects of your experience and any formal or on-the-job training that apply to this position.
+Tips on your interview opening.

 2. Describe a typical workday in your previous position.